frgperez/Interactive_Narrative_Final/Cake Quest.materials/Release/source.txt

 	say "You should be more worried about finding the ingredients right now.";

 [End Basement]

-Release along with the source text, an interpreter, and a website.
 Release along with cover art, the source text, an interpreter, and a website.